samiriff/Behavioral-Cloning/writeup_report.md

 Since the simulator in the workspace was too laggy, I ran the simulator on my local system to record training data, after which `data_cleaner.py` to clean up and create a zipped file (`data.zip`) of the required images.
 I used ngrok and a simple python server to upload this file to the Udacity workspace and used `data_extractor.py` to unzip this file so that `model.py` could process this data and train a model with the GPU enabled.
 After training, I downloaded the model and ran it with my simulator to record a video.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by the lack of decrease in the validation loss thereafter.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I also ran this trained model against a set of 8036 test images using `model_tester.py` and was able to evaluate the mean squared error loss, which turned out to be around 0.022.
+A sample prediction for a test image is shown below:

+![test_prediction][image5]